Today I’m going to talk about something that lots of people have some mixed views over. Don’t hate me.

 I’m seeing a lot of posts lately about tipping your servers at a restaurant.
 Lots of servers are using social media to express the fact they don’t get paid much and rely on their tips.
 For me, this raises a huge question about the restaurant industry and how sustainable it is.

 First, let me take a look at the tip.
 What is a gratuity, really?
 It’s right in the name.
 A gratuity is a way for someone to express their gratitude over exceptional service.
 If I am paying a contractor to renovate my kitchen and he or she goes above and beyond my expectations, I’m going to consider adding a little extra in the form of a tip, to thank them for their exemplary service.
-If I am staying at an all-inclusive resort and I eat a crepe made fresh by the same man three times a day, I am for sure going to give him a tip when I get my last crepe. (that one was a real example.)
+If I am staying at an all-inclusive resort and I eat a delicious crepe made fresh by the same man three times a day, I am for sure going to tip him.

 If I go on a tour and the guide does his or her job, but doesn’t ever make me feel special or go out of their way to make sure I’m going to have a good time, I’m not going to tip them.